 GPS Tracking System

 Reference to a point of interaction among a particular set of components.
-Applicable to both levels of hardware or software, an interface provides independent objects with the ability to communicate with each other via a connection, device or other form of system.
+Applicable to both levels of hardware or software, an interface provides independent objects with the ability to communicate with each other via a connection, device or another form of a system.
 Past-Track monitoring software interfaces with Google Earth software, allowing a GPS user to view recorded GPS data over the satellite image program.

 A piece of hardware that is essential in acquiring GPS signals so a system can calculate data.
-Unlike a n external antenna, internal antennas are designed into the GPS unit itself.
+Unlike an external antenna, internal antennas are designed into the GPS unit itself.
 This engineering design allows tracking devices increased portability.

-One of the newest forms of battery technology, lithium ion batteries provide long-lasting power and are much lighter than alkaline batteries, making them much more efficient for high-tech systems.
+One of the newest forms of battery technology, lithium-ion batteries provide long-lasting power and are much lighter than alkaline batteries, making them much more efficient for high-tech systems.
 Lithium batteries have a long shelf-life, and most importantly are not susceptible to leaking like alkaline batteries.

 Acronyms for the “National Marine Electronics Association”, a unifying force behind the electronics industries that provides a file extension format that is an industry standard.
 Initially developed to aid in marine electronic equipment in the 1908s, the technology is now common among GPS technological systems.